 Follow the step by step installation guide to get the correct wiring.

-Note: Mysa does not work with 3-phase wiring instances.
+Note: Mysa does not work with 3-phase wiring Configurations.
 While not common in residential homes, some homes have three-phase electric power and therefore are incompatible.

 It’s possible that one of the pins that connect Mysa’s faceplate to the backplate became misaligned during installation.
 Please remove the faceplate and ensure that these 10 pins are aligned before putting on the faceplate again.
 If you find that there is an angled pin, carefully adjust it and then remount the faceplate.